Author: Prairie State Legal Services

 Each ALF must have a full-time manager.
 A SHE must have a manager who may oversee no more than three facilities if they are located within 30 minutes driving time during non-rush hour and if the manager can be immediately contacted by an electronic communication device.
 The manager must meet specific qualifications set forth in the law.
 The manager must designate an individual capable of acting in an emergency to act whenever the manager is absent from the facility.

 In terms of building construction, ALFs and SHEs must conform to applicable building, fire and life safety codes.
 They must meet the accessibility standards of the Americans with Disabilities Act.
-The facilities also must be in compliance with applicable State codes and ordinances with respect to its water supply and sewage system.
+The facilities also must be in compliance with applicable State codes and ordinances with respect to zoning and its water supply and sewage system.

 In addition, facilities must comply with the following requirements: